-St. Petersburg College Collegiate High School A Charter School And Restricted Fund Of St. Petersburg College Management's Discussion And Analysis June 30, 2012 And 2011
+St. Petersburg College Collegiate High School A Charter School And Restricted Fund Of St. Petersburg College Management's Discussion And Analysis June 30, 2013 And 2012

-The condensed statements of net assets show the assets, liabilities, and net assets for the years ended June 30, 2012, 2011, and 2010.
+The condensed statements of net position show the assets, liabilities, and net position for the years ended June 30, 2013, 2012, and 2011.
 Assets consist primarily of cash and cash equivalents.
-Current assets decreased by \$99,199 or 10.3% during 2012, and increased by \$29,487 or 3.2% during 2011.
-Liabilities decreased by \$1,564 or 38.9% during 2012.
-This is primarily due to a decrease in accounts payable offset by an increase in salary payable.
-Current liabilities decreased by \$27,493 or 87.3% during 2011.
+Current assets decreased by \$7,050 or 0.8% during 2013, and decreased by \$99,199 or 10.3% during 2012.
+Liabilities decreased by \$631 or 25.8% during 2013.
+This is primarily due to a decrease in accounts payable.
+Current liabilities decreased by \$1,564 or 38.9% during 2012.

-The statements of revenues, expenses, and change in net assets present the Collegiate High School's results of operations.
+The statements of revenues, expenses, and change in net position present the Collegiate High School's results of operations.
 In accordance with GASB reporting principles, revenues, and expenses are classified as either operating or nonoperating.
 All Collegiate High School revenues are considered nonoperating revenues under GASB.
-Condensed statements of revenues, expenses, and change in net assets of the Collegiate High School for the years ended June 30, 2012, 2011, and 2010 are presented in the following table:
+Condensed statements of revenues, expenses, and change in net assets of the Collegiate High School for the years ended June 30, 2013, 2012, and 2011 are presented in the following table: